 UPDATE: This position is now closed.

-This position is included in the Global Recruitment: Recruiting for all of NIH.
-There are two GS-12/13/14 Health Scientist Administrator (Program Officer) vacancy announcements: one for federal employees (candidates with current or former federal employment status) and one for the public (candidates without such status).
-The vacancy announcements opened on October 19 and close on October 23.
+This position is being advertised as part of the NIH global recruitment for Health Scientist Administrators.
+Note that there are two GS-15 nonsupervisory Health Scientist Administrator (Program Officer) vacancy announcements: one for federal employees (candidates with current or former federal employment status) and one for the public (candidates without such status).
+The announcements open on May 17 and close on May 26.

 In preparing an application, the webpage on applying for scientific administration jobs at NIGMS may offer other useful information.
 You also may find the NIGMS tip sheet [PDF] for global recruitments helpful.
-We encourage all interested candidates to see our job vacancies page or contact me to ask questions about this position or the recruitment process.
+We encourage all interested candidates to see our job vacancies webpage or contact me to ask about this position or Clau Gonzalez to inquire about the recruitment process.

 Not looking for a position right now?
 Please help us out by forwarding this information to others who might be interested in this opportunity.